1 Definitions - Name - Object - Registered Address - Duration - FINANCE

 - Payment for any service carried out by the Group or some of its Members,

 The amounts and conditions shall be laid down by the Council.
-If necessary, the Members shall contribute to settling any excesses noted on the invoiced expenses in the month of approval of accounts.
+If necessary, the Members shall contribute to settling any excess noted on the invoiced expenses in the month of approval of accounts.
 Any sum regularly charged to a Member shall legally give rise to delay interest of 12% per annum to the benefit of the Grouping.

 1.7 Capital and Contributions